georgend/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/Update-MgUserCalendarGroupCalendarEventInstance.md

 ```

 ### -ResponseRequested
-Set to true if the sender would like a response when the event is accepted or declined.
+Default is true, which represents the organizer would like an invitee to send a response to the event.

 ```yaml
 Type: System.Management.Automation.SwitchParameter